-The House and the GPO recently completed the 2018 revised main edition of the U.S. Code.
-As of June 14, 2022, the Law Library has received Supplement I (2019) and Supplement II (2020) for the 2018 main edition.
-However, all available titles of the U.S. Code can be found online through the House's OLRC website and the GPO's govinfo website (see below).
+The House and the GPO are currently publishing hardbound cumulative supplements for the 2018 revised main edition of the U.S. Code.
+As of June 26, 2023, the Law Library has received Supplement I (2019), Supplement II (2020) and Supplement III (2021) for the 2018 main edition.
+All available titles of the U.S. Code can be found online through the House's OLRC website and the GPO's govinfo website (see below).

 govinfo website.
 The GPO certifies each page as authentic using an eagle logo that says "Authenticated U.S. Government Information."